Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: CMB correlation with tracers of the gravitational potential

-As previously mentioned, the CMB-\kap\ cross-correlation is one of the most robust results, since it represents a detection of the ISW effect, fully obtained from \Planck\ data, which simplifies possible sources of systematics present on galaxy catalogues.
+As previously mentioned, the CMB-\kap\ cross-correlation is one of the most robust results, since it represents a detection of the ISW effect, fully obtained from \Planck\ data, which simplifies consideration of possible sources of systematics present in galaxy catalogues.
 This correlation is nothing but an estimation of the ISW-lensing bispectrum~\citep{Lewis2011} induced by the lensing effect suffered from the CMB photons, as they pass through the gravitational potential.

 This bispectrum represents a bias when determining some primordial bispectrum shapes, and one needs to account properly for it.
 Within the \Planck\ collaboration, this alternative way of measuring the ISW-lensing correlation is carried out in~\cite{planck2014-a19}.
-In fact, a similar cross-correlation as the one described here is also performed in the \Planck\ lensing paper~\citep{planck2014-a17}, as a sanity check to establish the goodness of the lensing map reconstruction.
+In fact, a similar cross-correlation to the one described here is also performed in the \Planck\ lensing paper~\citep{planck2014-a17}, as a check to establish the reliability of the lensing map reconstruction.
 In the following section, we summarize these alternative ISW-lensing estimations performed within the present 2015 release.